CrixuAMG/laravel-decorators/README.md

 ```

 ## Usage
-Decorators can be registered in two ways.

-1) Config based \
 After publishing the config file, register your decorators as shown in the bottom of the file.
 Then extend the AbstractController in a controller and call `$this->setup()` in the `__construct()` using the key created in the config file.

     Example:\